top of page

 • SVK Yoga

-• May 12
+• May 12, 2025

 • 5 min read

-This guide breaks down what somatic yoga is, how it helps, and how it connects with things like trauma-sensitive yoga and restorative yoga teacher training.
+This guide breaks down what somatic yoga is, how it helps, and how it connects with trauma-sensitive yoga and restorative yoga teacher training.
 Whether you're curious about trying it or thinking of becoming a somatic yoga teacher, this article gives you what you need to know.

 What Is Somatic Yoga?